Skip to content

 cooking onions, celery, and carrots in a pot

-Add in sliced Lacinato kale and savoy cabbage along with crushed tomatoes, pureed beans, cooked beans in water, and vegetable stock and simmer over low heat for 15-20 minutes or until the greens are soft and tender.
+Add the sliced kale, savoy cabbage, crushed tomatoes, pureed beans, cooked beans in water, and vegetable stock and simmer uncovered over low heat for 15-20 minutes or until the greens are soft and tender.
+This may take 10 to 15 minutes longer.

 simmering kale and cabbage with vegetables in broth in a pot